Construction of PPT entangled state and its detection by using second-order moment of the partial transposition: Detecting PPT States using the second-order moment of the partial transposition operation

 \section{Detecting PPT States using the second-order moment of the partial transposition operation}

-This section aims to provide a moment-based criterion to detect PPT states.
+The role of low-order moments of the quantum state in characterising separability has been noted in several foundational works.
+In \cite{Zyczkowski1998} and \cite{Gurvits2002}, it has been shown that the second order moment of the state provides tight upper bound on the state space, for the largest ball of separable and absolutely separable states.
+A similar result is given in \cite{adhikari2021} for two-qubit zero discord state $\rho_{ZD}$, which satisfy,

+where $\vec{r_i}, i=1,2$ are bloch vectors.
+Elben et. al. \cite{elben2020} and X-D Yu et. al. \cite{Yu2021} provides moment based entanglement detection criteria based on the second and third order moments of the partially transposed states.
+So, these results illustrate that even simple low-order moments of the state or its partial transposed state can provide non-trivial information about separability or entanglement.\\ This section aims to provide a moment-based criterion to detect PPT states.
 PPT criterion introduced by Peres and Horodecki can also detect PPT states, but the problem with the partial transposition operation is that it cannot be implemented in the laboratory.
 So, we have adopted a moment-based criterion, which may be applicable in the real setup to detect PPT states.
 Our finding is that there exists a value (dependent only on the dimension of the system) of the second-order moment of partial transposition of the given density matrix, below which the density matrix under probe is a PPT state.
 This condition is necessary, but not sufficient.
 We may note here that the given criterion can detect PPT states, but it is unable to discriminate between the separable states and PPT entangled states.
 Let us now state the necessary condition for a quantum state to be a PPT state. \begin{theorem} Let us consider a $d_{1} \otimes d_{2}$ dimensional system expressed by the density operator $\rho_{AB}$, where the subsystems $A$ and $B$ described by the Hilbert spaces $H_{A}$ and $H_{B}$ respectively and $\rho_{AB}^{T_B}$ is the partial transposition of the density matrix $\rho_{AB}$.
 Suppose that $p_{2}(\rho_{AB}^{T_B})$ denote the second order moment of the partial transposition of $\rho_{AB}$ i.e. $p_{2}(\rho_{AB}^{T_B})=Tr\left[(\rho_{AB}^{T_B})^2\right]$.
 The necessary condition that if $p_{2}(\rho_{AB}^{T_B}) \leq \frac{1}{d_{1}d_{2}-1}$, then $\rho_{AB}$ is a PPT state. \end{theorem} Proof: To prove the necessary condition, we will use Result-1.
 In (\ref{result1}), we replace the complex matrix $A$ of order $n$ with the partial transposition of the density matrix $\rho_{AB}^{T_B}$ of order $d_{1}d_{2}$.
 Therefore, (\ref{result1}) reduces to

 From (\ref{ineq1}), we can say that $\lambda_{min}(\rho_{AB}^{T_B})\geq 0$ if $p_{2}(\rho_{AB}^{T_B})$ satisfies the inequality

 Simplifying (\ref{ineq2}), we get

 Therefore, if the inequality (\ref{neccond}) holds then the $d_{1}\otimes d_{2}$ dimensional state $\rho_{AB}$ is a PPT state.
 The above result (\ref{neccond}) is stronger than Result-2, as we can use here the inequality (\ref{neccond}) to detect PPT states.
 Moreover, we can analyze that if the inequality (\ref{neccond}) holds for any two-qubit system described by the density operator $\rho_{AB}$ then the state $\rho_{AB}$ must be separable, but this conclusion doesn't hold for higher-dimensional systems, as there exist PPT entangled states also.
 Let us verify the result given in (\ref{neccond}) with a few examples taken from the 4-dimensional and 9-dimensional system.\\ \begin{example} Consider the following quantum state described by the $2\otimes 2$-dimensional density operator $\rho_{AB}^{(1)}$